Stripy42/Stripy42/README.md

-- 👋 Hi, I’m @Stripy42
+- 👋 Hi, I’m Andrew Nathanson @Stripy42
 - 👀 I’m interested in architecture and govenance
-- 🌱 I’m currently learning PowerShell (forced to in fact)
+- 🌱 I’m currently learning more in PowerShell, Python3, SQL, Bash, VBA (why!)
 - 💞️ I’m looking to collaborate on ...?
 - 📫 How to reach me ...